redis/redis/src/modules/API.md

 call to `RedisModule_ReplyWithArray()` followed by the calls to emit the sub array elements.

+## Returning arrays with dynamic length

+Sometimes it is not possible to know beforehand the number of items of an array.
+As an example, think of a Redis module implementing a FACTOR command that given a number outputs the prime factors.
+Instead of factorializing the number, storing the prime factors into an array, and later produce the command reply, a better solution is to start an array reply where the length is not known, and set it later.
+This is accomplished with a special argument to `RedisModule_ReplyWithArray()`:

+    RedisModule_ReplyWithArray(ctx, REDISMODULE_POSTPONED_ARRAY_LEN);

+The above call starts an array reply so we can use other `ReplyWith` calls in order to produce the array items.
+Finally in order to set the length se use the following call:

+    RedisModule_ReplySetArrayLength(ctx, number_of_items);

+In the case of the FACTOR command, this translates to some code similar to this:

+    RedisModule_ReplyWithArray(ctx, REDISMODULE_POSTPONED_ARRAY_LEN);
+    number_of_factors = 0;
+    while(still_factors) {
+        RedisModule_ReplyWithLongLong(ctx, some_factor);
+        number_of_factors++;
+    }
+    RedisModule_ReplySetArrayLength(ctx, number_of_factors);

+Another common use case for this feature is iterating over the arrays of some collection and only returning the ones passing some kind of filtering.

+It is possible to have multiple nested arrays with postponed reply.
+Each call to `SetArray()` will set the length of the latest corresponding call to `ReplyWithArray()`:

+    RedisModule_ReplyWithArray(ctx, REDISMODULE_POSTPONED_ARRAY_LEN);
+    ... generate 100 elements ...
+    RedisModule_ReplyWithArray(ctx, REDISMODULE_POSTPONED_ARRAY_LEN);
+    ... generate 10 elements ...
+    RedisModule_ReplySetArrayLength(ctx, 10);
+    RedisModule_ReplySetArrayLength(ctx, 100);

+This creates a 100 items array having as last element a 10 items array.

 # Arity and type checks

 Often commands need to check that the number of arguments and type of the key